PX4/PX4-Devguide/starting-contributing.md

 Please use descriptive, multi-paragraph commit messages for all non-trivial changes.
 Structure them well so they make sense in the one-line summary but also provide full detail.

 ```
-Header line: Explain the change in one sentence.
+Component: Explain the change in one sentence.
 Fixes #1234

+Prepend the software component to the start of the summary
+line, either by the module name or a description of it.
+(e.g. "mc_att_ctrl" or "multicopter attitude controller").

 If the issue number is appended as <Fixes #1234>, Github
 will automatically close the issue when the commit is